rjcncpt/starcitizen-better-spectrum-look/README.md

 Firefox: https://addons.mozilla.org/de/firefox/addon/styl-us/

-Install the browser extension, click the Stylus icon in your browser, click the Manage button and import the spectrum.css code.
+Install the browser extension, click the Stylus icon in your browser, click the Manage button **and import the spectrum.txt code**.
 Save and the Spectrum website should look a little different.

 Take a look at the screenshots.
 Before/After.